russcd/vcf2MK/README.md

 ./vcf2MK –v in.vcf –o out.vcf –c annotation.gff > transcript_data.txt

 Little quality filtration is built into the program.
 Instead, the user is expected to provide vcf2MK with a heavily filtered vcf file for both ingroup and outgroup vcfs.
+Additionally, the program expects to read only 8 columns in a VCF file, so "cut -f1-8" is necessary for correct usage.

 Output: The program output is tab-delimited data for all variable sites within a transcript supplied in the annotation file.
 The format is